ralfisalhon/go/README.md

 * Your project is searchable on [go.tufts.io/posts](/posts)
 * [go.tufts.io](/) will be (hopefully) recognizably associated with Tufts projects / groups.
 * Pick a simple, relavant url instead of something like bit.ly/TuftsSomethingGroupFall2016
+* Rack up commits on github as you create links

 This is mimicking the internal link systems of some large companies such as Google ("go/") and Microsoft ("//").
-Try [go.tufts.io/csx](http://go.tufts.io/csx) to see it in action.
+Try [go.tufts.io/csx](http://go.tufts.io/csx) or [go.tufts.io/11](http://go.tufts.io/11) (comp11) to see it in action.

 ___